byllzz/js-projects/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.

-# Feedback / Suggestions
+# Suggestions

-Reach out at bilalmlkdev@gmail.com.
+Reach out at **bilalmlkdev@gmail.com**.
 If you like this project, please ⭐ star the repo — it motivates future updates!